 Adjunct Professor John Skerritt

-Adjunct Professor John Skerritt is the Deputy Secretary, Regulatory Services Group
+Adjunct Professor John Skerritt is the Deputy Secretary, Health Products Regulation Group

-Dr John Skerritt joined the Department of Health in May 2012 and is currently the Deputy Secretary, Regulatory Services Group.
+Dr John Skerritt joined the Department of Health in May 2012 and is currently the Deputy Secretary, Health Products Regulation Group.
 The Group comprises the department's regulators, including the Therapeutic Goods Administration (TGA), the Office of the Gene Technology Regulator (OGTR) and the Office of Chemical Safety (OCS).

 John is also responsible for leading the implementation of broad-ranging reforms, which support the effective, timely and risk proportionate regulation of therapeutic goods and industrial chemicals.
 In 2016, it is anticipated that an independent external review of the Gene Technology Act 2000 will be conducted.